Would you like to view this website in another language?

 • Connect performance events to pay through approved KPIs.

 • Reconcile total cash compensation monthly.
-Keep audit trails so finance can validate same total pay across teams.
+Keep audit trails so finance can validate totals across teams.

 • Integration

-• Map cost centres and general ledger codes for reporting by business unit.
+• Map cost centers and general-ledger codes for reporting by business unit.

 • For different countries, align to local tax and benefits rules before payment.